Spanish Americans: Culture

 Many Spanish Americans still retain aspects of their culture.
 This includes Spanish food, drink, art, annual fiestas.
 Spaniards have contributed to a vast number of areas in the United States of America.
-The influence of Spanish cuisine is seen in the cuisine of the United States throughout the country.
 Flamenco is popular in New Mexico.

+One of the most prominent celebrations of Spanish heritage in the United States is the annual Old Spanish Days Fiesta in Santa Barbara, California, which commemorates the city's Spanish and Mexican historical heritage through parades, music, dance, and traditional costumes.